Here are the 100+ best Black Friday deals at Lowe's: DeWalt, GE, Samsung and more

 Black Friday TV deals: Shop discounts on LG, TCL, Hisense and Samsung screens

-Black Friday toy deals: 100+ best toy deals on Lego, Barbie and Nerf
+Black Friday toy deals: 100+ best toy deals on LEGO, Melissa & Doug, shopDisney

-Black Friday appliance deals: 50+ best appliance deals on Samsung, LG and Whirlpool
+Black Friday appliance deals: Score new appliances for less by Samsung, LG

 Black Friday laptop deals: 45+ laptop deals at Walmart, Amazon and Best Buy